Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 • jurisprudence.

-The specifications recommend allocating 30-45 minutes out of 235 for completing all 29 USE tasks in social studies for writing a mini-essay.
-But, teachers recommend increasing the time for writing an essay and focusing on about 60-90 minutes.
-So the test part will be a little less than 3 hours, which is more than enough.
+The specifications recommend that you allocate 30-45 minutes out of 235 allocated for completing all 29 Unified State Exam tasks in social studies to write a mini-essay.
+But, teachers recommend increasing the time for writing an essay and aiming for about 60-90 minutes.
+This will leave just under 3 hours for the test part, which is more than enough.

-Another tip from tutors is to start with a mini essay.
-The first 60 minutes the brain works as efficiently as possible, and the essay will be easier to write than after 3 hours of being in a stuffy classroom.
+Another tip from tutors is to start with a mini-essay.
+During the first 60 minutes, the brain works as efficiently as possible, and it will be easier to write an essay than after spending 3 hours in a stuffy classroom.

-For the correctly completed task 29, you can get 6 points, which is 9% of the maximum primary score (in 2020 it is 65).
+For correctly completed task 29, you can get 6 points, which is 9% of the maximum initial score (in 2020 it is 65).

 FIPI has established the following criteria for checking essays:

-Please note that for task No. 29 as a whole, zeros will be set if the meaning of the statement is not disclosed, and according to the K-3 criterion, “0” will be automatically set if there is no explanation of key concepts and the second criterion K-2 is estimated at zero points.
+Please note that for task No. 29, in general, zeros will be given if the meaning of the statement is not revealed, and for criterion K-3 they will automatically put “0” if there is no explanation of key concepts and the second criterion K-2 is scored zero points.

-We want to reassure those who are worried about the literacy of the essay - spelling errors do not affect the grade for an essay in social studies.
-The exceptions are mistakes made in the spelling of terms and concepts.
+We want to reassure those who are worried about the correctness of the essay - spelling errors do not affect the grade for the social studies essay.
+The exception is errors made in the spelling of terms and concepts.

 The results of checking the tasks of the 2nd part can be appealed.
-Of course, if you are sure that you are right and are ready to defend your opinion before an expert commission for the consideration of appeals.
+Of course, if you are confident that you are right and are ready to defend your opinion before the expert commission for the consideration of appeals.

 How to write an essay

-In order to avoid problems with writing a mini-essay at the social studies exam in 2020, you need to prepare in advance - think about what the structure of the essay should be, select relevant examples for different topics, and prepare clichés.
+In order to avoid problems with writing a mini-essay during the social studies exam in 2020, you need to prepare in advance - think about what the structure of the essay should be, select relevant examples for different topics, and prepare cliches.

-Since the topics that will be offered to examinees at the USE in 2020 are not disclosed in advance, at the preparation stage, you can focus on the most relevant areas identified for each of the 5 blocks.
+Since the topics that will be offered to examinees for the Unified State Exam in 2020 are not disclosed in advance, at the preparation stage you can focus on the most relevant areas defined for each of the 5 blocks.

-In 2020, the structure of essays in social studies will not change.
+In 2020, the structure of the social studies essay will not change.
 The mini-essay should include the following blocks:

 • main quote;